leslieyip02/rhcp/README.md

 # California 🔥🌶️

-The Red Hot Chili Peppers obsession with California is no secret.
+The Red Hot Chili Peppers' obsession with California is no secret.
 But just how often does *California* appear in their discography?

 ### Getting the Lyrics